 Background

-Horse Sport Ireland (HSI) is delighted to launch the Premium Retention scheme for breeders of young high merit mares and young performance stallions, aged 5-7 years old; this scheme was first introduced for mares in 2023.
-In 2025 we wish to include support for breeders to retain young performance stallions.
+Horse Sport Ireland (HSI) is delighted to relaunch the Premium Retention scheme for breeders of young high merit mares and young performance stallions, aged 5-7 years old; this scheme was first introduced for mares in 2023 and support for breeders to retain young performance stallions was included in 2025.
 This scheme is funded by the Department of Agriculture, Food, and the Marine (DAFM) by National Breeding Services.
 It is vital to encourage breeders to retain and breed from high merit performance mares & young performance stallions.
-Carrying on from the 2024, the retention scheme focuses on the support for breeders to professionally produce mares/ stallions which they do not have the capacity to do themselves.
+Carrying on from the 2025, the retention scheme focuses on the support for breeders to professionally produce mares/ stallions which they do not have the capacity to do themselves.
 This scheme subsidises production costs of young high-performance mares/ stallions which can retained for future breeding.

 This scheme has two objectives: